Skip to main content

 • Escrow period is appropriate for delivery time

-• Release condition prevents premature releases
+• Capture condition prevents premature captures

 • Refund conditions allow arbiter intervention